chgebhardt/picam_sync_neuro/README.md

 📝 Overview

-This project enables millisecond precision synchronization of two Raspberry Pi Camera video recordings from different angles and synchronizing them with each other and neural recordings.
+This project enables millisecond precision synchronization of currently two Raspberry Pi Camera video recordings from different angles and synchronizing them with each other and neural recordings.

 Achieving this requires: